overcrash66/Video-caption-Creator/README.md

 # Video caption Creator

-Video caption Creator is a Python program that uses an audio and an SRT file to generate a videos with captions.
+Video caption Creator, is a Python program that uses an SRT file to generate videos with audio and embed text captions.

 ### Captivating captions

-`Video caption Creator` supports SRT file with embed html style to be able to create "captivating" captions, which means that you can produce captions that highlight
+`Video caption Creator` supports SRT file with embed html style to be able to create "captivating" captions, which means that you can produce captions that highlight, there is also the option to add a delay / edit SRT file timing.

 Overall the following options are available when it comes to styling the captions:

 - Choose the caption font size
 - Choose the caption font color
 - Choose the caption font family
+- Background image

 ### Installation